Operation Destabilise

-Operation Destabilise was an international investigation led by the National Crime Agency which, over the course of three years, uncovered a money laundering ring with ties to criminal organisations in the UK, drug cartels in South America, the Kinahan Organised Crime Group, Russian espionage efforts and sanction avoidance.
+Operation Destabilise was an international investigation led by the National Crime Agency (NCA) which, over the course of three years, uncovered a money laundering ring with ties to criminal organisations in the UK, drug cartels in South America, the Kinahan Organised Crime Group, Russian espionage efforts and sanction avoidance.

-Between 2021 and late 2024, the National Crime Agency, alongside law enforcement agencies in Ireland, France, the US and the United Arab Emirates, investigated the ring.
+Between 2021 and late 2024, the National Crime Agency, alongside law enforcement agencies in Ireland, France, Finland, Spain, the Netherlands, the US and the United Arab Emirates, investigated the ring.
 Initially, the Russian ransomware group Ryuk was linked to Ekaterina Zhdanova, head of the Smart cryptocurrency exchange in Moscow.
 Soon after, TGR Group, also based in Moscow and headed by George Rossi, was discovered.
 Smart and TGR were linked to various ransomware groups, though the investigation into them was initially focused on global money laundering until the first evidence of cash handovers in the UK were discovered in November 2021.
 The discovery of these cash handovers then led to the discovery of courier networks operating across the UK and the Channel Islands, which collected dirty money from various criminal groups within the UK to be laundered through various means in the UK and Europe before being turned into cryptocurrency.
 A portion of this cryptocurrency would then be transferred to Zhdanova and/or TGR Group, which would either be banked, transferred to Russia or to individuals dodging sanctions.
 The networks provided by Smart and TGR Group were, between late-2022 and mid-2023, also used by the Russian government to fund espionage operations.

 The results of the investigation up to that point were released on 4 December 2024, revealing that 84 people had been arrested in connection with the ring, 71 of which were arrested in the UK.
 Six individuals, both major money laundering networks and several companies were sanctioned, while a seventh linked individual was arrested for the facilitation of money laundering.
 In total, £20 million had been seized out of an estimated £700 million in drugs sales.

+The operation continued, with the NCA reporting on 21 November 2025 that the network was at that time known to be operating in at least 28 towns and cities across the UK, that they had arrested a further 44 people in connection with the networks and seized over £5.1 million in cash over the almost 12 months prior.
+Over the entire period of the operation up to 21 November 2025, the NCA had assisted international partners in seizing $24 million and over €2.6 million from the network.